ycpcs/cs365-spring2015/lectures/lecture15.md

 > read and write are a pain.
 For example, no formatted input/output.
 >
 > Solution: convert a file descriptor into a FILE \* using the fdopen() function.
+Then, use standard I/O functions such as `fprintf`, `fgets`, and `fscanf` to do I/O
 >
-> [convert demo programs: use formatted I/O to make things easier]
+> Pro tip: use the mode `"r+"` when converting a file descriptor to a FILE\*: this allows the file handle to be used for both reading and writing

+## Unix man pages

+The Unix `man` command shows Unix manual pages.
+These are extremely useful for getting quick reference documentation on system calls and C library functions.

+Unix system calls (such as **read** and **write**) are documented in section 2 of the manual, and standard C library functions (such as **fdopen**) are documented in section 3 of the manual.

+Some example commands to try:

+    man 2 open
+    man 2 read
+    man 2 write
+    man 3 fdopen

 ## Sockets